-Some electronic resources include: the Canadian Information Centre for International Credentials, the Electronic Database for Global Education (EDGE), the International Association of Universities, and Country Education Profiles Online [published by Australian Education International (AEI)].
+Some electronic resources include: the Canadian Information Centre for International Credentials (CICIC), the Electronic Database for Global Education (EDGE) [published by the American Association of Collegiate Registrars and Admissions Officers (AACRAO)], the International Association of Universities, and Country Education Profiles Online [published by Australian Education International (AEI)].

 College staff routinely request information about credentials from issuing institutions, education authorities, embassies and consulates, as well as from other credential assessment services which is then stored and archived for future reference.
-Staff attend national and international professional development workshops, webinars, and conferences related to the field of credential assessment e) Describe how previous assessment decisions are used to assist in maintaining consistency when assessing credentials of applicants from the same jurisdictions or institutions.
+Staff attend national and international professional development workshops, webinars, and conferences related to the field of credential assessment.

+e) Describe how previous assessment decisions are used to assist in maintaining consistency when assessing credentials of applicants from the same jurisdictions or institutions.